NitishShandilya/SalesPrediction/README.md

    - Compare performance of different model types
    - Promote successful models to production with minimal disruption

+### Delta Processing and Model Training

+While the delta processor only processes new or changed data, the ML model training requires more context than just the delta.
+Here's how the system handles this:

+1. **Feature Store Integration**:
+   - The delta processor updates a feature store with new/changed features
+   - The feature store maintains the complete, up-to-date feature set
+   - This ensures we have a consistent view of all features for training

+2. **Training Approaches**:
+   - **Full Training**: The model is trained on the complete dataset from the feature store, not just the delta.
+This ensures the model learns from the entire dataset but is computationally expensive.
+   - **Windowed Training**: The model is trained on a sliding window of recent data (e.g., last 6 months).
+This balances between full retraining and incremental updates.
+   - **Incremental Training**: For algorithms that support it, the model is updated with just the new data without retraining from scratch.

+3. **MVP Approach**:
+   - For the initial implementation, we'll use the windowed training approach
+   - This provides a good balance between prediction quality and computational efficiency
+   - Training will occur after each significant data warehouse refresh

 ## Future Real-Time Prediction Extension

 As the system matures, we plan to extend it with real-time prediction capabilities.
 This section outlines the approach for this future enhancement.